-This roast Salmon Provencal comes together in just 30 minutes and is elegant enough for company!
+This mouth-watering, roast Salmon Provencal recipe comes together in just 30 minutes and is elegant enough for company!
+Give it a try today!

 You guys.
 My baaaaccckkk.
 It hurts so bad.
 We’ve been doing a lot of heavy lifting around here lately and just about every muscle in my body is sore.
 I don’t want to give too much away, but there are some exciting changes happening and I’ll be sharing them all with you in a few days!